 The Best Probiotics for Acne

-LoveBug’s probiotic supplements contain multiple strains of quality probiotics, and each dose packs a powerful punch with 10 billion live cultures.
-Contained in a tablet, the good bugs are released into your system slowly over an 8-10 hour period.
+LoveBug’s probiotic supplements has multiple strains of quality probiotics, and each dose packs a powerful punch with 10 billion live cultures.
+In each tablet, the good bugs are released into your system slowly over an 8-10 hour period.
 LoveBug’s trademark BIO-tract technology ensures that a whopping 60% of the organisms reach the target site alive and ready to get to work, giving these tablets 15 times more survivability than standard capsules on the market.

 Remember, if you experience unexplained skin sensitivity or skin disorders like acne vulgaris (the medical name for the most common type of acne), cystic acne, eczema, and others, it’s your body sending out a distress signal to let you know that something is wrong on the inside.
 You should look to your diet and remove foods that are harmful to your gut and consider adding a probiotic supplement to your daily diet to increase your levels of beneficial bacteria.